surferJen/vibez/README.md

 # Vibez

-Moodify is a web application that uses the Spotify API to generate playlists based on a users Spotify listening history and current mood.
+Vibez is a web application that utilizes Spotify's API to generate playlists based on a user's choice of genre and a minimum and maximum range of danceability levels (0 - 0.1).

 ## Table of Contents
 * [Overview](#overview)<br/>